 “Most people hear what they know about climate change from a politician, from a headline, from a sound bite, from a joke in a bar,” said climate scientist Gavin Schmidt, who was selected by EarthSky’s 1,000+ Global Science Advisors as our Science Communicator of the Year.
+In this article, he addresses communication about climate change.
 “They don’t know where to go to get the real information.”

 Schmidt – a climate scientist at the NASA Goddard Institute for Space Studies, who uses computer models to research the variability of ocean circulation and climate – is co-founder and contributor to the website RealClimate.
 He said he believes that telling people about how scientists work is a key to communicating the science of climate change.
 He spoke with EarthSky’s Jorge Salazar.